monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 This is possible through API-based AI (for example, OpenAI GPT-3.5 and Claude Instant) or through open source models that can run on consumer hardware or on a relatively inexpensive server (such as Mistral 7B).

-In our case, Acme's code is already making API calls, and so it can also take advantage of cheap industrial-grade AI like OpenAI GPT-3.5.
+In our case, Acme's code is (probably) already making API calls for external integrations, and so the skillset (probably) already exists in the team.
+Therefore, Acme can easily take advantage of cheap industrial-grade AI over APIs, like OpenAI GPT-3.5.

 ## The re-classification batch process